You may think that detoxing requires investing too much time or money, taking time off work, and traveling to a far-off retreat center.

 Another great way to eliminate toxins through your skin is to aim to sweat every day.
 Whether through yoga or steaming this is another effective way to rid your system of toxins and to feel great.

 A more active style of Yoga is a wonderful way to start the day, if possible before work.
 Not only does it cleanse the skin but also gets stagnant energy moving.

 Triphala is a great herb for digestive issues, supporting regular bowel movements.
 It can be found in powder or tablet form.

-Herbal teas are also an excellent for aiding elimination, especially ginger tea, or fennel for indigestion.
+Herbal teas are also excellent for aiding elimination, especially ginger tea, or fennel for indigestion.

 Adding spices to your food can help digestion.

-Turmeric is anti-inflammatory and used a lot in Indian cooking for its healing benefits.
+Turmeric is anti-inflammatory and is used a lot in Indian cooking for its healing benefits.